James Gallier Jr.

-Personal life

-James Gallier Jr. (September 25, 1827 – May 16, 1868) was a prominent architect in New Orleans, Louisiana during the mid-19th century.
+James Gallier Jr. (September 25, 1827 – May 16, 1868) was an architect in New Orleans, Louisiana during the mid-19th century.
 He was born to Elizabeth Tyler and James Gallier Sr. in Huntingdon, England.
 As a boy, he was educated at St. Thomas's Hall, a private academy in Flushing, Long Island, until beginning college at the University of North Carolina at Chapel Hill.

 In 1853, he married Josephine Aglaé Villavaso of St. Bernard Parish, Louisiana.
 The couple had four daughters.

 During the Civil War, James Gallier Jr. served as a private in Captain Greenleaf's Company (Orleans Light Horse Louisiana Cavalry), though it is unknown if he saw any combat.
 A few years after the war, he died in his home.
 The cause of death is not listed on his death certificate.
 He was buried in St. Louis Cemetery No. 3 in what was originally designed as a monument to his father.